joshdvir/vault-get/README.md

 # Vault-Get

-A small application connects to [Vault](https://www.vaultproject.io/) and out puts the value of a key in a path using user/password authentication.
+A small application connects to [Vault](https://www.vaultproject.io/) and outputs the value of a path using user/password authentication.

 ## Getting Started